sleveckis/frc-instructions/README.md

 These commands will have created the project folder in your Documents folder.
 Because the project folder downloaded is a git repository, if any future changes are made to the project, it will be trivial to "pull" them to your machine with git instead of re-downloading them and moving files around manually.

+## Executing Again After Setup
+To run the calculator after first-time setup (you don't need to clone the repo and the virtual environment again), do the following.
+Open up your Anaconda Prompt and enter the following commands:

+First,

+	cd %USERPROFILE%\Documents\frc\Freq_Ratio_Calculator

+Then,

+	conda activate frc

+ Finally,

+	python fr_calc_main.py

 ## Updating the Frequency Ratio Calculator

 Periodically there will be bugfixes and changes to the FRC.
 Thankfully with git, incorporating these is very simple.
 First, open up your Anaconda Prompt.